saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ---
 ### `maxDuration`
 __Description__: sets maximum test duration in seconds.
-As a safety measure to prevent tests from running indefinitely, the default is 1,800 seconds (30 minutes), and the maximum is 10,800 seconds (three hours).
+As a safety measure to prevent tests from running indefinitely, the default is 1800 seconds (30 minutes) and the maximum is 10,800 seconds (three hours).

 :::caution Tests Should Not Exceed 30 Minutes